moviedomfo/Ecosystem-demo/OrdersAPIExpress/readme.md

-# Kafka express
+# Orders express

-API Gateway to take all messages from any publisher and send to correspondient kafka topic
+API Gateway to take all messages from any publisher and send to correspondient kafka topic.

+This API store all arrived orders in mongo db, next, emit an event to send to kafka an CreateOrderEvent

+This enqueueds messages will be recibed for those subscribers who requiere it.
+For example comerce-susbcriber that need to sincronize whitc its own SQLServer database

 ## Table of Contents